Powerful earthquakes leave at least 30 dead, destroy buildings along Japan's western coast

 The agency warned that more major quakes could hit the area over the next few days.

 People who were evacuated from their houses huddled in auditoriums, schools and community centers.
-Bullet trains in the region were halted, but service was being restored in some places.
-Sections of highways were closed, water pipes burst, and cellphone service was out in some areas.
+Bullet trains in the region were halted, but service was mostly restored by Tuesday afternoon.
+Sections of highways were closed.

 Weather forecasters predicted rain, setting off worries about already crumbling buildings and infrastructure.